mfessenden/SceneGraph/doc/source/api.rst

 .. automodule:: ui

-.. _SceneHandler:
+.. _EventHandler:

-SceneHandler
+EventHandler
 ------------
-The SceneHandler connects the Graph to the UI
+The EventHandler connects the Graph to the UI

-.. autoclass:: SceneHandler
+.. autoclass:: EventHandler
     :members:

 StylesheetManager